 That is all that mattered.
 That is still all that matters!

 - Crescent rolls – I know most of you know these, but those who live in countries outside of the U.S. may me shaking your head.
-Google a picture to see what they look like 😂I have heard from many that pastry dough is a good substitute!
+Google a picture to see what they look like!
+I have heard from many outside the U.S. that pastry dough is a great substitute!

 - Egg whites – Just your everyday carton of egg whites!
-They are a great way to add protein to many meals.
+They are a great way to add protein to many meal.

 There are so many different ways I have eaten this pizza and so many different ways I have seen you all eat too!
 I know I am definitely going to leave off some, so if I missed a way you absolutely love, drop it below in the comments so we can all try it and get ideas too!